Part 3 of the Cultivating Belonging Series • Meet, Reveal, Align & Act

 By taking the time to engage others in creating a culture where everyone retains a sense of belonging while remaining different and diverse, we can emerge through chaos into transformative, positive change.
 Given that sustainability is another one of our biggest current challenges globally, fostering belonging is a foundational step in creating the future we envision now.

-WRITTEN BY: Marita Fridjhon, CEO and co-founder of CRR Global, who lives and works in the United States.
 Learn more about Relationship Systems Intelligence in the book Creating Intelligent Teams.